phyphox/phyphox-arduino/README.md

 ### randomNumbers.ino

 This is our minimal example.
 It submits random numbers to phyphox.
-All you need to do to submit a value to phyphox is including this library, setting up you server instance, starting the server (i.e. in `setup()`) and writing your data to the server.
+All you need to do to submit a value to phyphox is including this library, starting the server (i.e. in `setup()`) and writing your data to the server.

 ```arduino
 #include <phyphoxBle.h>